 While you're in the valley, take some time to visit the Yosemite Valley Visitor Center.
 It's a fantastic museum that explains how the granite all around you was formed by a volcano and then carved out by glaciers.
 There are exhibits about the history of Yosemite and the people that have made their mark here.
 A video in a beautiful theater relaxs you and shows you Yosemite all through the year.

 Make sure you grab a map from the ranger when you enter because the valley is really confusing to navigate around (the signs don't tell you much).
-Also, bring walkie talkies if you're traveling with a group because there is no cell phone coverage in many places.
+Also, bring walkie talkies to communicate between cars if you're traveling with a group because there is no cell phone coverage in the valley, or try to all travel together in a large SUV.

-A lovely place to have a drink is on the outdoor patio at Ahwahnee Hotel Bar.
+A lovely place to have a drink is on the outdoor patio at Majestic Yosemite Hotel Bar.
 The views of the Royal Arches rock formations looming up behind the hotel are incredibly inspiring.
 After lunch, you can walk across the meadow under the shade of strands of trees and enjoy the views.
-Unfortunately the last time I ate there, there were squirrels running around the dining area and into the kitchen- there were no doors keeping them outside- squirrels can carry plague, so I'd stick to drinks and skip on food at this restaurant until they get swinging doors to keep the squirrels out.
+Unfortunately the last time I ate there, there were squirrels running around the dining area and into the kitchen- there were no doors keeping them outside- squirrels can carry plague, so I'd stick to drinks and skip on food at this restaurant.

 A better place to eat is Village Grill, behind Village Store.
 The black bean burgers and sweet potato fries are delicious, and there are picnic tables with umbrellas outside where you can sit.